 Our office prioritizes tax lien foreclosure filings based on the total amount of the outstanding tax obligation, followed by the duration of the delinquency.
-We reserve the right to move a property up in our priority rankings at the request of another political subdivision within Portage County, the Portage County Land Reutilization Corporation, or other nonprofit organizations emphasizing land use and housing.
+We reserve the right to move a property up in our priority rankings at the request of another political subdivision within Portage County or the Portage County Land Reutilization Corporation.